Theology, Imagination and the Arts (MLitt) 2017 entry

-The MLitt in Theology, Imagination and the Arts gives students a theoretically inflected and historically contextualised introduction to the field of theology and the arts, acting as a stepping stone for those considering doctoral research in the field.
+The MLitt in Theology, Imagination and the Arts gives students a theoretically inflected and historically contextualised introduction to the field of theology and the arts, acting as a standalone Master's course or a stepping stone for those considering doctoral research in the field.

 Postgraduate; leading to a Master of Letters (MLitt)